Freight Shipping from Boise to Detroit

 How much does it cost to ship freight from Boise to Detroit?

-Full truckload (FTL) rates from Boise, ID to Detroit, MI currently range from $4,661-$5,745 for a standard dry van load over the 2,168-mile route.
+Full truckload (FTL) rates from Boise, ID to Detroit, MI currently range $4,661-$5,745 (roughly $2.18-$2.66 per mile over 2,168 miles).
 LTL shipments typically cost $1,392-$2,243 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boise to Detroit?